Tornadoes in the United States: Midwest

-A notable storm that has hit this area was the Northwood, Kansas tornado, in the May 2007 Tornado Outbreak.
+A notable storm that has hit this area was the Northwood-Greensburg, Kansas tornado, in the May 2007 Tornado Outbreak.
 The tornado apparently strengthened as it neared Northwood, and at 9:38 pm CDT (0238 UTC), storm chasers reported that it had grown to over 1/2 mi in diameter.
 Several satellite tornadoes were observed as the very large wedge approached the town of Greensburg, Kansas.
 It was an estimated 1.7 mi in diameter and was later confirmed to have been an EF5 on the Enhanced Fujita Scale (the highest possible rating).
 Based on the damage produced, winds inside the tornado were estimated to have been in excess of 205 mph.

 Nebraska is fifth overall for sheer numbers of tornadoes, while Indiana has had 88 violent tornado reports from the 1950–2006 period, more than any state except Oklahoma.
 Iowa reported 3,900 almost as many as Texas.
 The deadliest tornado in US history, the Tri-State Tornado, struck Missouri, Illinois, and Indiana in March 1925.
 St. Louis, Missouri and neighboring East St. Louis, Illinois have been hit more than once by violent tornadoes, the most notorious of which was the St. Louis Tornado of May 1896.
 The New Richmond Tornado of May 1899 and the Flint, Michigan tornado of June 1953 also rank amongst the deadliest tornadoes in US history.
 The region was badly hit by the Palm Sunday Tornado Outbreak in April 1965 and by the Super Outbreak of April 1974.
 According to NCDC figures for the 1950 to 2006 period, Nebraska reported 2,440 tornadoes followed by Iowa (2,185), Illinois (2,086), Missouri (1,922), South Dakota (1,487), Minnesota (1,477), Indiana (1,327), North Dakota (1,216), Wisconsin (1,185), Michigan (981), and Ohio (916).